 Photography of Children

-One thing worth mentioning are the über-careful rules and regulations laid down mainly in Northern Irish museums regarding photography.
+One thing worth mentioning is the über-careful rules and regulations laid down mainly in Northern Irish museums regarding photography.

 In effect, you will be asked not to take any pictures of children, a backlash of the prevalent pedophilia hysteria.
 Many places also ask you to fill in a form and sign it, agreeing to these conditions (though I have never been asked for ID when doing this, leading me to the thought that one could easily use fake names here).